Different leathers can have quite different characteristics. Here are five key things to differentiate when choosing your next piece.

 5. Origin

-The production of the highest regarded leather is concentrated in just a handful of countries.
-Italy and France top the list with rich tanning traditions and and a thriving modern industry.
-Japan, Germany, and the UK are also of note, each having several tanneries that produce some of the world’s finest leather.
-There are, of course, many fine tanneries dotted about the globe, but chances are you’ll find the nicest examples produced in one of these regions.
+The production of the highest regarded leather is concentrated in just a handful of countries, which is dominated by Western Europe.
+Especially France and Italy.
+Japan and the US are also of note, having at least a handful of highly regarded tanneries to their credit.
+While there are many fine tanneries dotted about the globe, chances are you will find the nicest examples in the aforementioned regions.

 Wrap-up